stuartellis/stuartellis-site-hugo/content/articles/python-learning-resources.md

 # Books

+The official documentation is provided with many distributions of Python, and you can download the documentation set as an [ebook in PDF or EPUB formats](https://docs.python.org/3/download.html).

 There are several excellent books for learning Python 3, and there are three that you can read for free online:

 - [Automate the Boring Stuff with Python](http://automatetheboringstuff.com/), which includes a gentle introduction to programming, before explaining specific projects
 - [How to Code in Python](https://www.digitalocean.com/community/tutorials/digitalocean-ebook-how-to-code-in-python) offers more detailed tutorials for learners
 - [Dive Into Python 3](https://www.diveinto.org/python3/) provides a quick start for those people with some previous experience of programming

+If you are teaching children, buy a copy of [Teach Your Kids to Code](https://nostarch.com/teachkids) by Bryson Payne.

 # Courses